-128. Principles of Nanoelectronics.
+Ms. Huffaker (Not offered 2009-10) - 128.
+Principles of Nanoelectronics.
 (4) Lecture, four hours; discussion, four hours; outside study, four hours.
 Requisites: course 1, or Physics 1A and 1B.
 Introduction to fundamentals of nanoscience for electronics nanosystems.
 Principles of fundamental quantities: electron charge, effective mass, Bohr magneton, and spin, as well as theoretical approaches.
 From these nanoscale components, discussion of basic behaviors of nanosystems such as analysis of dynamics, variability, and noise, contrasted with those of scaled CMOS.
-Incorporation of design project in which students are challenged to design elec-
+Incorporation of design project in which students are challenged to design electronics nanosystems.
+Letter grading.

-Mr. K. Wang (F)
+Mr. K.L.
+Wang (W)

 129D.
 Semiconductor Processing and Device Design.
 (4) Lecture, two hours; laboratory, four hours; outside study, six hours.
 Requisite: course 121B.
 Introduction to CAD tools used in integrated circuit processing and device design.
 Device structure optimization tool is based on PISCES; process integration tool is based on SUPREM.
-Course familiarizes students with the tools.
-Using CAD tools, a CMOS process integration to be designed.
+Course familiarizes students with those tools.
+Using CAD tools, CMOS process integration to be designed.
 Letter grading.